MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deployment-guide-onenote.md

 ## How to deploy OneNote 2016

-You can use the [Office Deployment Tool](overview-of-the-office-2016-deployment-tool.md) or enterprise deployment software, such as System Center Configuration Manager, to deploy Office 365 ProPlus with OneNote 2016.
+You can use the [Office Deployment Tool](overview-of-the-office-2016-deployment-tool.md) or enterprise deployment software, such as Configuration Manager, to deploy Office 365 ProPlus with OneNote 2016.

 By default, OneNote 2016 is installed when you deploy Office 365 ProPlus by using the Office Deployment Tool.
 If you don't want OneNote 2016 installed, include the [ExcludeApp element](configuration-options-for-the-office-2016-deployment-tool.md#excludeapp-element) in the configuration.xml file that's used by the Office Deployment Tool.

 If you're using Configuration Manager (Current Branch) and the Office 365 Installer to deploy Office 365 ProPlus, be sure that OneNote 2016 is selected to be included as part of the installation of Office 365 ProPlus.
 Currently, OneNote 2016 is installed by default when using the Office 365 Installer.

-Later this year, when OneNote for Windows 10 becomes the default version, you'll need to keep these two things in mind:
+In the coming months, when OneNote for Windows 10 becomes the default version for new Office 365 ProPlus deployments, you'll need to keep these things in mind:

+- If you're installing Office 365 ProPlus with the Office Deployment Tool, OneNote 2016 will still be installed by default.
 - If you're using the Office 365 Installer in Configuration Manager (Current Branch), OneNote 2016 will be excluded, by default, from installations of Office 365 ProPlus.
 But, you can easily include OneNote 2016 as part of the installation by making a simple setting change in the Office 365 Installer UI. *(Older versions of the Office 365 Installer will still include OneNote 2016 by default, but you can exclude OneNote 2016 with a simple setting change in the UI.)*
+- If you're installing Office 365 ProPlus from the Office 365 portal, OneNote 2016 won't be installed.
+There will be no way to include OneNote 2016 when installing from the Office 365 portal.
-- If an existing installation of Office 365 ProPlus gets updated and OneNote 2016 is removed, but the user needs to start using OneNote 2016, you can reinstall OneNote 2016 by using the Office Deployment Tool.
+- If OneNote 2016 isn't installed, but your users need to start using it, you can install OneNote 2016 by using the Office Deployment Tool.
 When you run the Office installation process again on that computer, it will add OneNote 2016 without doing a complete reinstallation of Office 365 ProPlus.
-You can also reinstall OneNote 2016 by using Configuration Manager (Current Branch) if you have selected OneNote 2016 in the Office 365 Installer UI.
+You can also install OneNote 2016 by using Configuration Manager (Current Branch) if you have selected OneNote 2016 in the Office 365 Installer UI.

 > [!NOTE]
 > The information in this section will also apply if you're deploying a volume licensed version of Office 2019 when it's released later this year. *(A specific release date for Office 2019 hasn't been announced yet.)*